-- The number of schools placed in or remaining in Estyn statutory categories, particularly in the secondary phase, will reduce. - Most Grant Plans (PDG/EIG) meet requirements and focus appropriately on improving outcomes for vulnerable learners.
-The majority of secondary schools focus appropriately on meeting the target of 60% spend at KS3. - There are increased opportunities for primary and secondary schools to engage in school to school working through cluster working and networking opportunities that impact on pupil outcomes and develop leadership capacity. - Case studies of identified best practice will be created and shared across the region. - The regional approach to consistent target setting at key stage 5 using ALPS will be embedded. - At least satisfactory progress is being made to implementing the actions within the Regional Foundation Phase Action Plan. - At least satisfactory progress is being made to implementing the Post 16 Learning Action Plan.
+The number of echecie placed in an Continuing to work closely with LAs, through the implementation of the The number of schools placed in or remaining in Estyn statutory Schools Causing Concern Risk categories, particularly in the Register to ensure a more secondary phase, will reduce. consistent approach to schools Most Grant Plans (PDG/EIG) meet causing concern and the use of requirements and focus statutory powers to accelerate appropriately on improving outcomes progress. for vulnerable learners.
+The majority • Implementing the regional of secondary schools focus Foundation Phase action plan in line appropriately on meeting the target with WG priorities. of 60% spend at KS3. • Implementing the Post 16 Learning • There are increased opportunities for Action Plan. primary and secondary schools to • Identifying and sharing examples of engage in school to school working best practice across the region, through cluster working and focusing on effective support for networking opportunities that impact vulnerable learners and measuring on pupil outcomes and develop and improving learner well-being. leadership capacity. • Case studies of identified best practice will be created and shared across the region. • The regional approach to consistent target setting at key stage 5 using ALPS will be embedded. • At least satisfactory progress is being made to implementing the actions within the Regional Foundation Phase Action Plan.
+At least satisfactory progress is being made to implementing the Post 16 Learning Action Plan.